 February 03, 2014 | Kristin Laird | Comments

-A recap of who’s headed where in Canadian marketing and communications.
+A recap of who’s headed where in marketing communications.

 Adding new members to your team?
 Starting a new job?
 Let us know.
 Send your submissions to our online team.